cgrymala/collapsible-widget-area/readme.txt

 If you would like to **force** this plugin to be active (generally only useful for Multi Site installations) without an option to deactivate it, you can upload the contents of the collapsible-widget-area folder to your /wp-content/mu-plugins folder.
 If that folder does not exist, you can safely create it.

 == Frequently Asked Questions ==

+= Why am I seeing widget content used as the title/handle for the accordion/tab? =

+In order to render accordions and tabs, this plugin needs to set the Widget Title as the accordion/tab handle, and the Widget Content as the content of the item.
+If your widget doesn't have a Widget Title for some reason, the formatting can get messed up, and can actually cause the content of one widget to be set as the title/handle, while using the title of the next widget as the content of that accordion/tab.

 = Will this plugin work in versions of WordPress older than 3.3? =